-For instance, the requirement that handrails be continuous all the way down is good common sense.
+When... you start looking at the stairway code regarding handrails, you begin to see the logic behind it.
+Code, despite the way it may seem at first, is not an arbitrary thing.
+For instance, the requirement that handrails be continuous all the way down is common sense.
 Switching from one rail to another may be just the thing that causes you to lose concentration and fall, mid-switch.
-How ironic, painful, and dumb that your railing would be the thing that causes you to fall.
-Code is the thing that helps you avoid this.
+Staircase code helps you avoid this.

-Because communities often adopt and then adapt model code, you do need to check with your local permitting agency.
+This guide provides you with highlights of stair handrail code and guard requirements as derived from the 2015 International Residential Code for One-and Two-Family Dwellings and 2015 International Building Code.
+Because communities often adopt and adapt the model code, you do need to check with your local permitting agency.
 Staircase railing and guard construction (new or remodel) may also trigger permit requirements.

-Handrail Height: 34" to 38"
+Handrail Height: 34 Inches to 38 Inches

-This Is: The height of the handrail in relation to the stairs.
+Area Defined: Handrail height is the height of the handrail in relation to the stairs.

 Details: Railing height on stairs should be between 34 and 38 inches.
 The way you measure this is from the very end of the stair nosing upward completely vertically.
 Measuring at a different part of the stair tread will give you an inaccurate measurement and may be a code violation.